Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 Our advice?
 Run an influencer campaign for your next product launch like MAC Cosmetics did with their latest Hyper Real High-Performance Skincare line:

-By partnering with multiple creators — Aysha Harun, Cyrus, and Amy Chang — the beauty brand leverages each influencer’s community, introducing their audience to their new line of skincare, and in turn, generating sales.
+By partnering with multiple creators — Aysha Harun, Cyrus, and Amy Chang — the beauty brand leverages each influencer’s community to introduce their new skincare line and generate sales.

 5 Different Types of Influencers on Instagram to Partner With